ZenWang00/llm-tdd-testtypekit/README.md

 ## Workflow

-The overall workflow consists of the following clear steps:
+The overall workflow clearly integrates LangChain for managing LLM interactions and GPT APIs provided by Professor Paolo:

 1. **Benchmark Preparation**: Tasks from established benchmarks (MBPP, HumanEval, real-world code snippets) are structured into standardized JSON format.

-2. **Test Generation**:
+2. **Test Generation using GPT APIs and LangChain**:

-   * **Type-Guided Generation**: Using TestTypeKit templates to systematically produce structured, type-specific unit tests.
+   * **Type-Guided Generation**: LangChain is used to manage structured interactions with GPT models, systematically producing structured, type-specific unit tests from defined TestTypeKit templates.
-   * **Zero-Shot Generation**: Generating unit tests from function signatures and descriptions without predefined categories.
+   * **Zero-Shot Generation**: Leveraging GPT APIs via LangChain to automatically generate diverse unit tests directly from function signatures and descriptions without predefined test categories.

-3. **Code Generation**: Using the generated tests embedded within LLM prompts to guide code synthesis.
+3. **Code Generation via LangChain and GPT**:

+   * Generated unit tests are embedded in LangChain-managed prompts.
+   * GPT models then synthesize code guided by these structured prompts and generated tests.

 4. **Evaluation and Analysis**:

-   * Execute the generated code against tests.
+   * Execute the generated code against tests (including generated and reference tests from benchmarks).
-   * Measure detailed metrics including correctness, code coverage, mutation scores, error types, stability, and efficiency.
+   * Collect detailed metrics: correctness, code coverage, mutation scores, error types, stability, and efficiency.
-   * Analyze results using statistical methods to determine the impact of different test-generation approaches.
+   * Analyze results using statistical methods to identify the impact of different test-generation approaches.

 ## Goals